RoelofSetsFire/data-processing-1/13 Design/30 Design 3/10 Content.md

 * Which map is an overall better visualization, and why?

 # Submit
-* Push one pdf containing answers to problem 1, 2 and 3 on Github.
+* Push one pdf containing answers to problem 1 and 2 on Github.
 * Do not forget to put your names in the file!
 * Cite the sources properly.
 * Indicate which text are quotes (by. e.g. italicizing text and using quotation marks).
-* This is a group assignment and will be graded.

-[Confluence by Harshawardhan Nene and Kedar Vaidya]:  http://iibh.apphb.com/
-[critique.pdf]: critique.pdf
 [Reading 3]: /readings/reading-3
-[Reading 5]: /readings/reading-5